 Allergy Shots for Allergic Rhinitis

-When you get immunotherapy in the form of allergy shots, your allergist or doctor injects small doses of substances that you are allergic to (allergens) under your skin.
+Allergy shots are a type of immunotherapy treatment in which your allergist or doctor injects small doses of substances that you are allergic to (allergens) under your skin.
 This helps your body "get used to" the allergen, which can result in fewer or less severe symptoms of allergic rhinitis.

 Your allergist will use an extract of grass, weed, or tree pollen; dust mites; molds; or animal dander for allergy shots.
 You must first have skin testing to find out which allergen you are allergic to.